canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 Congratulations!
 You have made it!

-In this tutorial you have learned how to deploy Kata Containers extension in Charmed Kubernetes environment and how to use the Kata runtime to launch container workloads.
+In this tutorial you have learned how to deploy the Kata Containers extension in a Charmed Kubernetes environment and how to use the Kata runtime to launch container workloads.
 You can now use your newly learned skills to improve security and isolation of containers in your Charmed Kubernetes cluster.

 ### Where to go from here?

-Read Kata Containers [documentation][kata_documentation] Explore [Charmed Kubernetes][kubernetes_charmed]
+Read the Kata Containers [documentation][kata_documentation] Explore [Charmed Kubernetes][kubernetes_charmed]
 Try [MicroK8s][kubernetes_microk8s]
 Learn more about [Canonical's solutions for Kubernetes][kubernetes_canonical]